Bamaga is the largest township north of Jardine River.

 As opposed to the neighbouring Injinoo and Umagico, it is not an Aboriginal, but a Torres Strait Islander community.

-Many travellers find the town boring, mainly because there is not much for travellers.
+Like all the communities up here - there is not much especially for travellers.

 But I don't think there has to be.

-Just stopping and spending some time in the mainland Australia's largest Islander community can be good enough.
+Just stopping and spending some time in the mainland Australia's largest Islander community is interesting enough.

 Town entrance from north. ©cape-york-australia.com